-Original: Amber Heard and Johnny Depp‘s relationship has been nothing short of tumultuous.
+Amber Heard and Johnny Depp‘s relationship has been nothing short of tumultuous.
 Throughout their four years together, the pair went through it all, from the infamous dog smuggling incident to Amber’s shock divorce filing.
-Of course, since the pair called it quits there have also been allegations of abuse, multiple defamation lawsuits, and countless court appearances for the two actors.
+Of course, since the pair called it quits there have also been allegations of abuse, multiple defamation lawsuits, and countless court appearances for the two actors, with the 2022 defamation trial, which Johnny won being the most recent.
 Read on for everything you need to know about the former couple, and how it all went so wrong.

 Who Is Amber Heard?